 The Trustees are responsible for the management and supervision of the Trust.
 The Trust's Declaration of Trust permits the Trustees to issue an unlimited number of full and fractional shares of beneficial interest of the Fund or other series of the Trust with or without par value.
 Under the Declaration of Trust, the Trustees have the authority to create and classify shares of beneficial interest in separate series and classes without further action by shareholders.
-Additional series may be added in the future.
-The Trustees also have authorized the issuance of two classes of shares for the Fund, designated as Class I and Class M. Additional classes of shares may be authorized in the future.
+As of the date of this SAI, the Fund is the only series of the Trust.
+To the extent permissible by law, additional series may be added in the future.

-The shares of each class of the Fund represent an equal proportionate interest in the net assets attributable to that class of the Fund.
-Holders of each class of shares have certain exclusive voting rights on matters relating to their respective distribution plan, if any.
-The different classes of the Fund may bear different expenses relating to the cost of holding shareholder meetings necessitated by the exclusive voting rights of any class of shares.
+The shares of the Fund represent an equal proportionate interest in the net assets attributable to such shares of the Fund.
+Shareholders have certain exclusive voting rights on matters relating to their respective distribution plan, if any.
+Different classes of the Fund, if any, may bear different expenses relating to the cost of holding shareholder meetings necessitated by the exclusive voting rights of any class of shares.